Practice emotional resilience

 - Listen to a guided meditation or practice breathing exercises like diaphragmatic breathing and breath counting.

-- Being physically active can reduce depression and stress levels that will prevent some of its damaging effects on the body.
+- Being physically active can reduce depression and stress levels that will prevent some of their damaging effects on the body.
 Try:

 - Going for a walk or doing chair squats, wall push-ups, lunges, yoga poses, calf raises, crunches, planks, and stretches.